 Injecting drug users are the (relatively) easiest-to-reach MARP group.
-Existing drugtreatment services are provided by the National Rehabilitation Centre (NRC) in Abu Dhabi, the Psychiatric Department in Sharjah, and a drug-treatment facility run by the Dubai police.
-All patients who enter the programmes - either voluntarily or referred by the police - are tested for HIV, HBV and HCV.
-At the NRC, only two HIV cases were reported (period not specified).
-The main services offered by the NRC include detoxification and rehabilitation programmes, as well as opioid substitution therapy (currently for 8 patients) using Suboxone - a combination of buprenorphine and naloxone.
+Existing drugtreatment services (e.g. the National Rehabilitation Centre (NRC) in Abu Dhabi), have patients who enter the programmes - either voluntarily or referred by the police - where they are screened for HIV, HBV and HCV.
+The main services offered include detoxification and rehabilitation programmes, as well as some opioid substitution therapy.
+However, current capacity is low and hence the coverage is still low.
+Treatment results to date are still suboptimal, with high rates of relapse and re-admission.